uzyovoys/zenbot/_pages/botscript/var.md

 While processing the user\'s request, bot can save and operate with a bunch of custom variables.
 Such variables can be a source for another variables, been used for replacing placeholders in outputs and scripts or take a part in the [condition expressions](/expressions/).

-Zenbot also returns full set of existing and newly created variables in the REST response _vars_ field:
+Zenbot collects variables through dialog and returns a full set of existing and newly created variables in the REST response\'s _vars_ field:

 ```json
 {